Note: Files are in Adobe (PDF) format.

 Property Rental & Services

-Revenue increased 14% to $205.7 million in 2013 from $180.8 million in 2012 mainly due to rental contribution from UE Bizhub EAST, Park Avenue Changi and 79 Anson Road.
-Operating profit before interest increased 171% to $180.5 million in 2013 from $66.6 million in 2012 mainly due to the divestment gain of approximately $115.9 million from the sale of UE Bizhub EAST.
+Revenue increased 18% to $56.1 million in Q1 2014 from $47.4 million in Q1 2013 mainly due to rental contribution from UE BizHub EAST, Park Avenue Changi, UE BizHub TOWER and UE BizHub WEST.
+Operating profit before interest increased 54% to $20.3 million in Q1 2014 from $13.2 million in Q1 2013 mainly due to higher revenue.

 Engineering & Construction